Initially, the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 It is often heard when individuals are foraging together or when they want to locate each other within a flock.

-Most of the emails I receive ask: "What is this brown bird with a redhead?"
-Here is the most likely answer.
-A male House Finch.
+I frequently receive emails asking, "What is this brown bird with a redhead?"
+The most likely answer is a male House Finch.

 He is about 5 1/2 inches long from beak tip to end of tail, with red on the head, upper breast, and flanks.
 In some regions, the color red may be replaced with yellow or orange.